-The course is a set of lectures followed by intensive practical exercises with Matlab and perClass.
-Emphasis is put on the “how-to-do-it” approach going beyond an inventory of methods.
+The course is a set of lectures each followed by practical exercises with Machine Learning Software and Matlab.
+Emphasis is put on the "how-to-do-it" approach.
 The hands-on sessions are on real-world industrial case studies.
 The participants are encouraged to bring their own data to get help and advice on how to deal with it.

 The teachers have extensive experience with design of industrial machine learning systems in different application areas, and a rich academic and teaching background from Delft University of Technology with respectively 10 and 15 years experience in machine learning training for industry.

+The course is structured to be useful also without the perClass Machine Learning software.
 Included in the course price is a license and support fee of the perClass software.
-The license and support are valid starting at the moment of installation and remain valid until one month after the course.
+The license and support are valid starting at the moment of installation and remain valid until one month.

 € 2.700,00 excl.
 VAT